|

 Of Cannonball (1958); Things

-Are Getting Better (a tremendous date with vibraphonist Milt Jackson, Art Blakey, and Wynnton Kelly, 1958); Quintet
+Are Getting Better (a tremendous date with vibraphonist Milt Jackson, Art Blakey, and Wynton Kelly, 1958); Them

-Hits: The Riverside Years collects (all too brief) highlights from this period - excellent
+Hits: The Riverside Years collects highlights from this period - though way too short, it's an excellent

 settled into a pleasant, easy groove - though he inarguably continued to produce